datasets/collective/README.md

-# Data Collective Notes 📝
+# DataHub Collective

-A collection of notes on Open Data by the people and for the people!

-We are a group of individuals interested in Open Data and its potential to empower communities and democratize information.
-Our goal is to explore the problems and potential of Open Data in our society.
+We are a collective who care about creating high-quality open data.
+We curate, publish, and maintain datasets together, and build the tooling to support that.
+We also just hangout and [chat about data stuff](https://discord.gg/8KvAeFV).

+More specifically, we steward the **DataHub Commons** and work together on developing the tooling and platform to run it.

+*A collective for open data, by open data folks.*

 ## Initiatives